Ackerman Center Programs

 The Purdue Series on Corporate Citizenship and Ethics is the result of a unique collaboration between the Purdue University College of Education and the Krannert School of Management with support from the Purdue Federal Credit Union.
 Speakers chosen from a variety of disciplines will investigate the various aspects of business ethics and the role citizens play in corporate ethics, providing a well-rounded overview of the effects of corporate ethics upon business, the economy, and society as a whole.

-The Ackerman Summer Institute supports K-12 educators to implement high quality social studies, civics, or economics education in the classroom.
-The Institute is a week-long intensive workshop on a specific topic for either elementary or secondary teachers to develop classroom-ready instructional strategies and activities.
-Past topics have included Digital Learning Menus, Creating Digital Content for the Social Studies Classroom, and Incorporating Social Studies into the 90-minute Literacy Block.
-Plans are being developed for the next Ackerman Summer Institute in June of 2018.
-Watch this website and social media for more information.
+The Ackerman Center’s Professional Development programming supports K-12 educators to implement high quality social studies, civics, or economics education in the classroom.
+The Center provides multiple formats of professional development including an evening series during the school year and a Summer Institute as a week-long intensive workshop on a specific topic.
+The goal of our programming is to support elementary and secondary teachers to develop classroom-ready instructional strategies and activities focused on the skills and dispositions associated with citizenship.
+Past topics have included Creating Digital Content for the Social Studies Classroom, Incorporating Social Studies into the 90-minute Literacy Block and Citizenship Literacy.

 The Ackerman Center provides logistical support including curriculum writing, teacher training, and classroom materials for the Lafayette Urban Ministry’s Citizenship Class.
 Three times a year, volunteer teachers conduct a series of 10 bi-weekly classes, hosted by Lafayette Area Reading Academy (LARA).
 Classes prepare legal residents who qualify for naturalization to take the civics portion of the citizenship test.
 A number of graduates of the class have now successfully become US citizens.